lpmi-13/current-projects/README.md

 - figure out a good base domain to have for my examples (do-some-chaotic-good.com)?
 - figure out a good base domain to have for my examples (do-some-chaotic-good.com...?)...AWS can register .com domains, so just pick one and use that as the base piped into the terraform code
 - use some ideas from https://www.thevoid.community/ open incident database
+- for the failure scenarios include: 1 - A can't talk to B (networking issue, DNS, firewall, service not up etc etc)...2 - server degraded (high CPU, high IO, OOMs etc), this may come from runaway process or faulty code (say N+1 ORM issue)...3 - configuration issues (nginx or whatever with bad config, bad SSL cert etc) ...1 and 2 can be approached systematically and 3 depends on extra knowledge of particular tooling etc

 ## 149) Create a micromaterial to match function type signatures in typescript with plain JS objects
 - Utility types matched with what happens when you use them